On this page you will find the locations of the bus and train stations in Barcelona.

 Travel Time Comparison Table

 Flying is obviously the quickest method of transport but it is also the most expensive.
 Taking the train is usually quicker than taking the bus but not always and is often not worth the higher price.
-Use the comparison table below to help you decide on how to get to your destination.
+Use the comparison table on the next page to help you decide on how to get to your destination.